 When the brave men and women of the U.S. Armed Forces are deployed, their primary mission is to protect our nation.
 That mission can be jeopardized when their lives are interrupted with consumer scams, abuses, and fraud.
-Predatory schemes are commonplace and often specifically target service members, leading to significant financial strain on service members, veterans, and their families.
-Indeed, a study by the U.S. Army Reserve found that financial stressors were the second leading cause of suicide among service members in 2013.
+Predatory schemes often specifically target our military, leading to significant financial strain on servicemembers, veterans, and their families.
+Indeed, a study by the U.S. Army Reserve found that financial stressors were the second leading cause of suicide among servicemembers in 2013.

-Recognizing this, Congress extended financial and civil protections to our military and their families in 2003 through the Servicemembers Civil Relief Act (“SCRA”).
-SCRA was intended to ease economic burdens on military personnel called to service and ensure military readiness by extending rights to service members and protecting them against default judgments, foreclosures, and repossessions.
+Recognizing this, Congress extended financial and civil protections to our military and their families in 2003 through the Servicemembers Civil Relief Act (SCRA).
+SCRA was intended to ease economic burdens on military personnel called into service, and to ensure military readiness by protecting servicemembers from default judgments, foreclosures, and repossessions.
 However, SCRA assumes service members will be able to access the court system to enforce these crucial protections.

 Indeed, the Office of Servicemember Affairs at the Consumer Financial Protection Bureau (CFPB) reports the agency received more than 19,000 complaints about financial fraud and abuse from service members in 2015 alone.
-The negative effects of forced arbitration on service members and their families are so widespread that a 2006 Department of Defense report concluded the following:
+The negative effects of forced arbitration on service members and their families are so widespread that a 2006 report by the Department of Defense concluded the following:

 —U.S. Department of Defense, 2006